colinarticulate/pronounce-experimental/README.md

 5. You must have somewhere in your system a folder with all the audios (.wav) for the test harness required to test Pronounce.

 By default the system is configured to work given the current directory structure.
-However, the path to the audios for the test harness must be reconfigured depending where your have them located in your system.
+However, the path to the audios for the test harness must be reconfigured depending where you have them located in your system.
 The following must be changed:

 1. if you use test_pronounce from the cli, you must change the -infolder option accordingly.
 See the example in README.md within test_pronounce folder.
 2. if you use test_pronunce debugging from vscode, you must change the -infolder option in the 'args' field of the file launch.json.